influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor/monitor-with-oss.md

 ---
-title: Monitor InfluxDB Enterprise using a template
+title: Monitor InfluxDB Enterprise with InfluxDB OSS
 description: >
-  Monitor your InfluxDB Enterprise instance using InfluxDB Cloud and a pre-built InfluxDB template.
+  Monitor your InfluxDB Enterprise instance using InfluxDB OSS and a pre-built InfluxDB template.
 menu:
   enterprise_influxdb_1_9:
-    parent: Monitor InfluxDB
+    name: Monitor with OSS
-    name: Monitor with Cloud
+    parent: Monitor
-weight: 102
+weight: 103
 ---

-Use [InfluxDB Cloud](/influxdb/cloud/), the [InfluxDB Enterprise 1.x Template](https://github.com/influxdata/community-templates/tree/master/influxdb-enterprise-1x), and Telegraf to monitor one or more InfluxDB Enterprise instances.
+Use [InfluxDB OSS](/influxdb/v2.0/), the [InfluxDB Enterprise 1.x Template](https://github.com/influxdata/community-templates/tree/master/influxdb-enterprise-1x), and Telegraf to monitor one or more InfluxDB Enterprise instances.

 Do the following: